 DaMBIC provides extensive microscopy equipment and services for a variety of sample types.
+Some of the work in DaMBIC is carried out as collaborations with us, but most of our users conduct their imaging projects independently.

 We perform individual trainings or instructions for new users aimed at enabling you to get the best out of your bioimaging work.
 If you would like a microscope introduction, please do the following: